agilecustoms/release/README.md

            uses: agilecustoms/publish@v1
 ```
 Note: tag `latest` is only added to default (typically `main`) branch,
-so if you release new `#patch` version in "support" branch w/ and most recent tag is "1.2.3",
+so if you release new "patch" version in "support" branch w/ and most recent tag is "1.2.3",
 then new tag will be `1.2.4` plus tags `1`, `1.2` will be overwritten to point to the same commit as `1.2.4`, but `latest` tag will not be changed

 ### Dev release